mrprotocoll/mrprotocoll/README.md

 # Hello! and Welcome 👋
-*Analytical software engineer, with 3+ years of experience creating impactful and scalable solutions using JavaScript, React, Redux, and Ruby on Rails.
+*I am an Analytical software engineer, with 3+ years of experience creating impactful and scalable solutions using JavaScript, React, Redux, and Ruby on Rails.
 I thrive in a collaborative environment where teamwork and collaboration are valued.*

-**Talking about Personal Stuff:**

-- 🤔 I’m open to opportunities
+- 🤔 I’m open to opportunities and looking to collaborate on JavaScript, React, and Ruby on Rails Project
 - 📫 How to reach me: [Mail](lekanvgbg@gmail.com), [Personal Website](https://www.mrprotocoll.ma), [Twitter](https://twitter.com/dprotocol),  [LinkedIn](https://www.linkedin.com/in/mrprotocoll)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like Battle Rap, I easily get goosebumps when I listen to good music